 All combined pills have the same estrogen in them, just at different doses.
-The progesterone in them has many versions so that if someone has side effects they can be tailored to any problems.
+The progesterone in them has many versions so that if someone has side effects, they can be tailored to any problem.
 They work by not allowing ovulation from the estrogen component and stabilization of the lining of the uterus by the progesterone component.

 High blood pressure can be a cause of headaches, but most of the time there are no symptoms.